andykamp/.dotfiles/DOCS.md

     - [✗] cannot open random tmux panes
     - [✗] ff does not work anymore
 - eslint warning does not work properly in placepoint monorepo
+    - YES IT DOES. i just need to do LspInstall eslint
 - tsx colors not working
 - lss.references opens quiqlist
 - want to make a selction bord OR in general add "more stuff to surround" at the same time